WHEN CHILDREN

 IMPORTANCE

-As a society, we have a moral obligation to care for and protect the vulnerable and dependent.
-The race for cures should be fought against the disease, not against each other.
+As a society, we have a moral obligation to care for the most vulnerable.
+The race for cures should be against the disease, not each other.

 ISSUES

-• Priorities for government funding and pharmaceutical investing are determined by the biggest bang for the buck, period.
-Children (ages 0-19) represent only 1% of new cases each year, or 4% if based on the life-years potentially saved.
+• Investing priorities are determined by the biggest bang for the buck, but children represent only 4% of life-years potentially saved.

 SOLUTION

-• Let the pharmaceutical companies focus on adults, where the investment returns are.
-The National Cancer Institute (NCI) should deploy funds to where the money is not – childhood cancer research.
+• We must insist that the life-saving data be shared — openly, accessibly, without embargo.
+Let’s develop a national healthcare strategy that is sensitive, pragmatic, and sustainable.
+Let pharma focus on adults where investment returns are, and insist The National Cancer Institute deploy funds where money is not – childhood cancer research.

 CONNECT